OpenDSA/OpenDSA/RST/en/Blockchain/BitCoin.rst

 Some are intrinsic to the nature of cryptocurrencies, and some derive from the particular implementation of Bitcoin.

-**Anonymity:** Like many cryptocurrencies, Bitcoin support public key cryptography as a mechanism to make participants in transactions anonymous, at least to the extent of divorcing their persona within the transaction from their real-world identity.
+**Anonymity:** Like many cryptocurrencies, Bitcoin supports public key cryptography as a mechanism to make participants in transactions anonymous, at least to the extent of divorcing their persona within the transaction from their real-world identity.